Paddle steamer sinks off Welsh coast

 The Oliver Cromwell was first built as a Dutch barge in 1922 and was converted to a riverboat hotel in 1993.

-It was on its way to a new home in Coleraine, Northern Ireland.
+It was on its way to a new home in Coleraine, Northern Ireland, after being moored in Gloucester Docks for the past 25 years.

 It was put up for sale by English Holiday Cruises last year with a £245,000 asking price.